Patch Sprint Weekend is more than a great race and fundraiser on Saturday. It also includes a volunteer workday on Sunday!

-The land owner has granted access for race morning only; should we violate his request to stay off of his property at other times, he may revoke all access, including for the race.
+The land owners have granted access for race morning only; should we violate the request to stay off of the property at other times, they may revoke all access, including for the race.

 The standard hiking trail up the mountain is still open for use; please travel up and down this route during your training.